Technology-Augmented Co-Creativity Lab (TaCCL)

 - May 17-23, 2016: Our research project was spotlighted at the NSF Video Showcase event: “Advancing STEM Learning For All: Sharing Cutting Edge Work and Community Discourse” Connecting Idea Threads for Sustained Inquiry and Discourse: http://videohall.com/p/770

 - Feb 2016: Our collaborating school created a video to document student reflection on their inquiry-based science.
-Thank you teachers and students for amazing work in this collaborative research.
+Thank you teachers and students for your amazing work in this collaborative research.